Jonah Heim Preview, Player Props: Rangers vs. Mariners

-On Thursday, Jonah Heim (.378 on-base percentage in past 10 games, 56 points above season-long percentage) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+The Texas Rangers, including Jonah Heim (.378 on-base percentage in past 10 games, 58 points above season-long percentage), battle starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.

+He had a hitless performance in his previous game (0-for-3) against the Mariners.

 Sportsbook Promo Codes